-Criminal background checks are required for all newly admitted students and successful completion of a criminal background
+Criminal background checks are required for all newly admitted students and successful completion of a criminal background check is required for admission to all the School of Health Professions programs.

 Disclaimers

 - Successful completion of a criminal background check for a School of Health Professions program does not ensure eligibility for licensure or future employment. - If they so desire, clinical agencies may establish more stringent standards to meet the regulatory requirements for their facilities. - Clinical agencies may conduct additional background checks at their discretion.